Capacitor Testing (Simple Methods, 2024)

 ESR value

-The fundamental flaw with the above method is: We can’t measure the capacitance value when the capacitor is inside the circuit board.
+The fundamental flaw with the above method is that we can’t measure the capacitance value when the capacitor is inside the circuit board.

 Why?